Can Orbital-Selective N\'eel Transitions Survive Strong Nonlocal Electronic Correlations?

-On the contrary, in iron-based superconductors the signatures of the \mbox{OSMIT} were found in the presence of magnetic fluctuations~\cite{PhysRevLett.104.057002, PhysRevB.85.180405, yin2011kinetic, PhysRevLett.116.247001, benfatto2018nematic, herbrych2018spin, patel2019fingerprints, PhysRevB.102.054430, PhysRevB.104.125122, PhysRevLett.127.077204, PhysRevB.105.075119, PhysRevB.106.L180409}, which questions the realisation of the paramagnetic Mott scenario.
-Explaining the observed effects requires using more advanced theoretical methods that go beyond local approximations.
-Taking into account spatial collective electronic fluctuations in a multi-orbital framework is computationally challenging, which greatly limits possibilities of studying \mbox{OSMIT}s to a symmetry-broken magnetic state~\cite{PhysRevLett.101.126401, Hackl_2009, Kou_2009, PhysRevLett.105.107004, PhysRevB.81.245130, PhysRevB.82.045125, PhysRevB.84.054527, PhysRevB.81.220506, PhysRevB.84.020401, PhysRevB.85.035123, doi:10.1142/S0217984913300159, PhysRevB.79.014505}.
-Existing theoretical studies of magnetic \mbox{OSMITs} are mostly based on the assumption of the existence of a local magnetic moment in some orbitals that is explicitly introduced in the model~\cite{PhysRevLett.101.126401, Hackl_2009, Kou_2009, PhysRevLett.105.107004, PhysRevB.81.245130, PhysRevB.82.045125, PhysRevB.84.054527}.
-However, this approach does not allow one to identify the microscopic mechanism of the orbital-selective formation of the magnetic moment.
-In fact, it has been shown recently that the ordered magnetic state is formed simultaneously within all orbitals that are coupled by the local interorbital exchange interaction (Hund's rule coupling)~\cite{PhysRevLett.129.096404}.
+Due to technical limitations, the overwhelming majority of theoretical studies so far have focused on paramagnetic Mott states, driven by purely local electronic correlations.
+Likely more relevant to real materials questions at low temperatures are an entirely different kind of orbital-selective phases, which are states originating from orbital-selective magnetic fluctuations, and in the extreme case magnetic orderings.
+Speculations about the existence of such states have been spurred on by the vast literature on iron-based superconducting materials~\cite{PhysRevLett.104.057002, PhysRevB.85.180405, yin2011kinetic, PhysRevLett.116.247001, benfatto2018nematic, herbrych2018spin, patel2019fingerprints, PhysRevB.102.054430, PhysRevB.104.125122, PhysRevLett.127.077204, PhysRevB.105.075119}, but to date no strategy for realizing even the simplest orbital-selective N\'eel phase has been established.
+Doing so requires using more advanced theoretical methods that go beyond local approximations.
+Taking into account spatial collective electronic fluctuations in a multi-orbital framework is computationally demanding, which greatly limits possibilities of studying \mbox{OSMIT}s to a symmetry-broken magnetic state~\cite{PhysRevLett.101.126401, Hackl_2009, Kou_2009, PhysRevLett.105.107004, PhysRevB.81.245130, PhysRevB.82.045125, PhysRevB.84.054527, PhysRevB.81.220506, PhysRevB.84.020401, PhysRevB.85.035123, doi:10.1142/S0217984913300159, PhysRevB.79.014505}.
+Nonlocal collective electronic fluctuations that would drive the magnetic OSMIT are strongly entangled in orbital space~\cite{PhysRevLett.127.207205, PhysRevLett.129.096404}, which additionally complicates realizing the orbital-selective magnetic state.
+Existing theoretical studies of magnetic \mbox{OSMITs} mostly start from models that assume the existence of a local magnetic moment which is then explicitly introduced in the theoretical description~\cite{PhysRevLett.101.126401, Hackl_2009, Kou_2009, PhysRevLett.105.107004, PhysRevB.81.245130, PhysRevB.82.045125, PhysRevB.84.054527}.
+While giving interesting insights into the consequences of orbital-selective magnetic moments, such approaches do not allow one to decide on their existence.
+On the contrary, it has been shown recently that the ordered magnetic state is formed simultaneously within all orbitals that are coupled by the local interorbital exchange interaction (Hund's rule coupling)~\cite{PhysRevLett.129.096404}.